Battle-class destroyer: Service

 Delays in completion of these ships was caused, as in other classes, by the late delivery of the Mk VI DCTs and fire control systems.
-Barfleur was launched first in November 1943 and was completed by Swan Hunter in mid 1944 but by August her DCT had still not been delivered.
+Barfleur was launched first in November 1943 and was completed by Swan Hunter in mid-1944 but by August her DCT had still not been delivered.
 Barfleur ran trials in September and was commissioned but had to return to the Tyne to await delivery and fitting of her director and fire control system.
 Other ships were similarly affected, Trafalgar spending many months laid up in the Tyne in 1944.

-It was intended that the first eight ships would form the 19th Destroyer Flotilla with the British Pacific Fleet in the Far East, but only Barfleur made it to the Pacific in time to take part in operations against Japan.
-Barfleur was in Tokyo Bay during the Japanese surrender ceremony on 3 September 1945 and after the war she was joined by Armada, Trafalgar, Hogue, Lagos and Camperdown.
+It was intended that the first eight ships would form the 19th Destroyer Flotilla with the British Pacific Fleet in the Far East, but only Barfleur reached the Pacific in time to take part in operations against Japan.
+Barfleur was in Tokyo Bay during the Japanese surrender ceremony on 3 September 1945 and after the end of the war she was joined by Armada, Trafalgar, Hogue, Lagos and Camperdown.
 In 1947 all six ships returned home and went into reserve.

-The other two other ships destined for the 19th Flotilla, Solebay and Finisterre were retained in home waters, Finisterre became gunnery training ship for the Portsmouth Command and Solebay leader of the 5th Destroyer Flotilla, Home Fleet, which consisted of six ships of the second flotilla, Cadiz, Gabbard, St. James, St. Kitts, Saintes (see below) and Sluys.
-The other two ships of the second flotilla Gravelines and Vigo going straight into reserve upon completion.
+The other two other ships destined for the 19th Flotilla, Solebay and Finisterre, were retained in home waters; Finisterre became gunnery training ship for the Portsmouth Command, and Solebay leader of the 5th Destroyer Flotilla, Home Fleet, which consisted of six ships of the second flotilla: Cadiz, Gabbard, St. James, St. Kitts, Saintes (see below) and Sluys.
+The other two ships of the second flotilla, Gravelines and Vigo, went straight into reserve upon completion.